 The Daily Scrum event is not a report

-The Scrum Master role must support the idea of self-organization and the achievement of the sprint goal.
-If the team is not very proactive, the Scrum Master role should provoke them to look carefully at the situation and understand what others are sharing.
+The Scrum Master role must support the idea of self-organization and the achievement of the Sprint goal.
+If the team is not very proactive, the Scrum Master role should provoke them to look carefully at the situation and to understand what others are sharing.
 The Sprint Goal must be achieved.
 If this means a work review or an immediate change in tasks, the team should do it.